 The DMZ (Demilitarized Zone), Korea

 To the victor go the spoils, except when there is no victor.
 Divided by the U.S. & the Soviet Union into two zones along the 38th parallel following the 1945 WWII surrender of the Japanese, who annexed the Korean Peninsula in 1910, ultimately it was the failure to negotiate reunification that led to the 1950-1953 Korean War.
 The conflict – between the Communist-backed North Korea, the aggressors, & the US- & UN-backed South Korea – ended in a stalemate, a recent & all too tragic substantiation of the futility of war.
 It resulted in a nation & a people divided, the peninsula separated into (Communist & closed) North & (democratic & capitalist) South by the infamous Demilitarized Zone (DMZ).
-The 250-kilometre-long, 4-kilometre-wide strip of no-man’s land is today the most heavily fortified border on earth, one that separates two nations still technically at war; fighting to a stalemate, the war ended in July 1953 with a fragile truce and the signing of an armistice but not a peace treaty, a Cold War no-war, no-peace hangover stubbornly persisting now well into the twenty-first century.
+The 250-kilometre-long, 4-kilometre-wide strip of no-man’s land is today the most heavily fortified border on earth, one that separates two nations still technically at war; fighting to a stalemate, the war ended in July 1953 with a fragile truce and the signing of an armistice but not a peace treaty, a Cold War no-war-no-peace hangover now stubbornly persisting well into the twenty-first century.

 Republic of (South) Korea Overview